Hosting FAQs

 :

-globalSettings__mail__replyToEmail=no-reply@your.domain globalSettings__mail__smtp__host=smtp.gmail.com globalSettings__mail__smtp__port=587 globalSettings__mail__smtp__ssl=false globalSettings__mail__smtp__username=<valid-gmail-username> globalSettings__mail__smtp__password=<valid-gmail-password>
+BashglobalSettings__mail__replyToEmail=no-reply@your.domain globalSettings__mail__smtp__host=smtp.gmail.com globalSettings__mail__smtp__port=587 globalSettings__mail__smtp__ssl=false globalSettings__mail__smtp__username=<valid-gmail-username> globalSettings__mail__smtp__password=<valid-app-password>

 A: To use custom ports, instead of 80 and 443, edit the http_port=